Ashwood, Melbourne, Australia (2010–11); Washington, DC, United States (2021–22)

 From an information theory perspective, it is clear that the Shannon information contained in the set of diffs is equal to that contained in the original dataset; thus, if we are clever enough in our encoding, the amount of storage required for the diff file set should be roughly the same as would be required for the original dataset.

-For example, considered in Fourier space, the lower half of the Fourier spectrum (in each direction) of the scale-n representation should be simply the Fourier spectrum of the scale-(n - 1) representation (as it has simply been resampled onto a new lattice with half the lattice spacing), so that the lower half of the Fourier spectrum of the scale-n diff should be zero.
-(In practice, edge effects, and the difference between the magic kernel and the sinc function, means that the lower half of the spectrum will be only approximately zero, but this viewpoint is still illustrative.)
+For example, considered in Fourier space, the lower half of the Fourier spectrum (in each direction) of the scale-n representation should be simply the Fourier spectrum of the scale-(n − 1) representation (as it has simply been resampled onto a new lattice with half the lattice spacing), so that the lower half of the Fourier spectrum of the scale-n diff should be zero.
+(In practice, edge effects, and the difference between the particular generation of Magic Kernel Sharp used and the Fourier-ideal sinc function, means that the lower half of the spectrum will be only approximately zero, but this viewpoint is still illustrative.)

 This general property also strongly suggests that encodings exploiting Fourier space—whether lossy or lossless—are likely to be the simplest to implement (at the possible expense of decoding speed).
-But even a naive implementation in position-space can get sufficiently close to the theoretical limit for practical purposes: such a (lossless) implementation for the stag beetle example above yields a gzipped diff file set of 15.0 MiB, compared to the 12.6 MiB of the original dataset.
+But even a naive implementation in position-space can get sufficiently close to the theoretical limit for practical purposes: such a (lossless) implementation for the stag beetle example above yields a gzipped diff file set of 15.8 MB, compared to the 13.3 MB of the original dataset.

 It is also evident that the vast majority of the data size comes from the final diff.
-Now, since the lower diffs are already providing such an excellent approximation (thanks to the remarkable properties of the magic kernel), a practical implementation may choose to encode the final diff far more lossily, if storage space is at a premium, to get the best trade-off between representational fidelity and storage requirements.
+Now, since the lower diffs are already providing such an excellent approximation (thanks to the remarkable properties of Magic Kernel Sharp), a practical implementation may choose to encode the final diff far more lossily, if storage space is at a premium, to get the best trade-off between representational fidelity and storage requirements.

 Now, clearly, a visualization tool only needs to read in the diff files up to the scale it wishes to render, making progressive refinement lightning-fast: a “thumbnail” can be loaded and rendered essentially instantaneously, regardless of how large the final-scale dataset for that particular object happens to be.
 Indeed, diff files for different scales can be stored in different directories, or even on physically different storage devices or networks.
 Extra scales can be loaded in, behind the scenes, when the rendering load is light, and dropped again when the rendering load becomes heavy.